gilzamir18/AI4U/README.md

     * the *server-side* code written in C#.
 The second is the
     * *client-side* code written in Python.

-For using AI4U, we recommend to have some version of Unity 2019 and start by looking at the examples available in the repository [AI4UExamples](https://github.com/gilcoder/AI4U).
+For using AI4U, we recommend to have some mono version of Godot (with C# support) or Unity 2019 and start by looking at the examples available in the repository [AI4UExamples](https://github.com/gilcoder/AI4U).
 Start by example [AI4UExamples/CubeAgent](https://github.com/gilcoder/AI4UExamples/CubeAgent) for the first look in AI4U.
 Also, see the documentation available in directory *doc*.
 See the complete documentation in Table 2.

 Table 2: Documentation.